Regulatory demands for better data governance push Collibra’s valuation above $1 billion

 What could Google’s parent company Alphabet, and the wealth management office of the likes of Jack Dorsey, Mark Zuckerberg and Sheryl Sandberg, understand better than the need for a service to manage all the data their companies are collecting?

-As regulations in Europe begin to take effect (and European regulators show their teeth), companies like Collibra, which just raised $100 million at a valuation of over $1 billion from new investor CapitalG (the growth equity investment fund from Alphabet) and returning backers like Iconiq (the family office of Dorsey, Zuckerberg, et al.), are only going to become more important.
+As regulations in Europe begin to take effect (and European regulators show their teeth), companies like Collibra, which just raised $100 million at a valuation of more than $1 billion from new investor CapitalG (the growth equity investment fund from Alphabet) and returning backers like Iconiq (the family office of Dorsey, Zuckerberg, et al.), are only going to become more important.

 Indeed, the recent $57 million fine from France’s data protection watchdog is only a taste of what could be in store for companies like Facebook and Google for non-compliance with new privacy laws.
-Companies like Colibra and its competitors like Alation, Adaptive Insights, Datum and Informatica are reaping the benefits of this by providing software to oversee how the data that companies are collecting is handled.
+Companies like Collibra and its competitors like Alation, Adaptive Insights, Datum and Informatica are reaping the benefits of this by providing software to oversee how the data that companies are collecting is handled.

 The company got its first big boost back in 2008 in the wake of the financial crisis when big banks were confronted with a whole new slew of regulations.
-Collibra is used to track what data is stored where and how and to ensure that the data is being processed in ways that align with laws on the books.
+Collibra is used to track what data is stored where and how, and to ensure that the data is being processed in ways that align with laws on the books.

-Colibra’s new round is something of a victory lap for the company — which is coming off a record revenue year, according to a statement.
+Collibra’s new round is something of a victory lap for the company — which is coming off a record revenue year, according to a statement.

 The company said it would use the new funding to add new products and push sales and marketing.